 Cleaning up dog poop in the yard after winter may not be fun, but it’s necessary for both your yard and your pooch.
 Contrary to what you might believe, dog poop is not fertilizer.

-The Environmental and Protection Agency categorizes it in the same category as herbicides, insecticides, and other pesticides.
+The Environmental and Protection Agency (EPA) puts dog waste in the same category as herbicides, insecticides, and other pesticides.
 And the Center for Disease Control and Prevention states confirms that it’s hazardous to both humans and pets.

 When it comes to dog poop, you shouldn’t wait for spring to clean up everything.
 Thawing dog poop with its ever-lingering smell is not pleasant to clean up.